SiddhantDeshmukh/adventOfCode21/jacob/README.md

 ## Day 5
 Given line start/end coordinates, find where they cross.
 I made Line and Map structs to hold the data, and saved the coordinates along each line.
 I found out that you can't make an array [usize;1000000] but you can make a vector equally long, due to stack overflow.
 Part 1 was just horiz/vert lines, and part 2 added diagonal.
 All the magic happens in the file processing function which formats the lines nicely.

+## Day 6
+Exponential fish spawning!
+In part 1 I simply made a Fish struct and iterated overall fish on a given day, making more fish when timers ran out.
+This of course becomes crazy for a large number of days, and part 2 punished me for taking the easy way out.
+In part 2 I have an array with N_fish on each day, and then I spawn fish in batches and "school" the fish at the end of a cycle to account for new spawns.
+Should scale linearly with N_days.